wusimpl/AntigravityQuotaWatcherDesktop/README.en.md

 3. If the license changes, it will be updated in this GitHub repository without further notice

 ## Acknowledgements

-- [Antigravity Quota Watcher](https://github.com/wusimpl/AntigravityQuotaWatcher) - The extension version of this project
 - [Antigravity-Manager](https://github.com/xisuo67/Antigravity-Manager) - Reference for Google API login flow

 ## License